altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Annotate: getOverallAchievements

-- In local, start button doesn't appear when in organized page you switch to see all pivs
 - Small improvements
    - When searching for tag, priorize tags that start with the text
    - Uppercase tag names the first time you type